Nightshade04/Nightshade04/README.md

 - 👋 Hi, I’m @Nightshade04 a.k.a.
 Vibhanshu Shukla
-- 👀 I’m interested in coding small projects.
+- 👀 I’m interested in lerning new things and expand my technical horizons.
 - 🌱 I’m currently learning how to optimize the solutions I write.
 - 📫 You can reach me @shukla.vibhanshu4321@gmail.com
 - If you see something you like here, go ahead, create a fork, lets work together.